Intro-to-Data-Science-Template/intro_to_data_science_reader/content/syllabus/_index.en.md

    <td style="text-align:left;font-weight: bold;background-color: #CCEBC5 !important;border-right:1px solid;"> Data Ethics </td>
    <td style="text-align:left;"> Does not consider data ethics or investigate data provenance. </td>
    <td style="text-align:left;"> Can articulate common pitfalls and relate them to the project at hand.
 Confirms data types and scales using data documentation. </td>
    <td style="text-align:left;"> Reads data documentation to understand data collection/generation and measurements.
-Can highlight potential concerns specific to the data or project. </td>
+Can highlight and explain to readers the potential concerns specific to the data or project. </td>
    <td style="text-align:left;border-right:1px solid;"> Either creates data documentation for used data, or includes notes in code to the data sources and explains potential pitfalls.
 Considers and articulates relevant concerns related to the current project unprompted throughout the work cycle. </td>
    <td style="text-align:left;background-color: #A2CD5A !important;"> <i class="fas fa-check-square fa-2x" style="width: 100%; text-align: center;"></i> </td>
   </tr>